DeathByMisadventure/dodbanner/README.md

 Many DoD and federal systems require a persistent visual classification banner on every page of every web application.
 Most commercial or open-source tools (Grafana, MinIO, DbGate, Kafka UI, etc.) do not provide this out of the box.

-`dodbanner` solves this by sitting in front of the application as a transparent reverse proxy.
+`DoD Banner` solves this by sitting in front of the application as a transparent reverse proxy.
 It:

 - Serves the original application unchanged for all non-HTML requests
 - Intercepts the main HTML entry point(s)